Understanding How Factors Affect One Another

-Note that it is very important to get the gap definition correct for your model.
+Note that it's very important to get the gap definition correct for your model.

-The impact of delay is the final area we need to consider in our system diagrams.
+The impact of delay is the final area we need to consider in our systems diagrams.

 Ideally when we make a change to a system it should adjust immediately to its new state.
-In reality there is almost always a delay before other factors adjust.
+In reality, there's almost always a delay before other factors adjust.
 This delay may occur in a mechanical system simply as a result of inertia and friction.
 In a human system it will occur as people take time to communicate, get used to new ideas, and implement change.